A picture of Svínafellsjökull glacier a part of a Vatnajökull National Park day tour option.

 Three glacier lagoons cluster together within walking distance of each other: Fjallsárlón, Breiðárlón and Jökulsárlón.
 A hiking path connects all three, taking about five hours to complete in its entirety.
 Begin at Jökulsárlón, where the Breiðármörk trail hugs the southern shore of this remarkable iceberg-strewn lake.
 It’s the deepest in Iceland and hugely popular as a result.
 But discerning visitors will want to leave the crowded shore behind, which is why it’s worth continuing on to the other two lagoons which deliver a more intimate experience.

 Follow the trail west.
 The path is uneven in places and there are loose rocks but the views of tucked away Breiðárlón will spur you on.
 The route continues on to Fjallsárlón where you can refuel in Frost restaurant while enjoying the view of the lagoon and Fjallsjökull glacier behind it.
 Suitably refreshed, you can take a Zodiac boat trip out on beautiful Fjallsárlón glacier lagoon to get a closer look at the icebergs and the glacier behind it.
+A great way to finish of a one day in Vatnajökull national park.

 Hiking on one of Vatnajökull outlet glaciers is for many a once in a lifetime experience.
+Fjallsjökull glacier is one of them.

 Option 2: an adventurous hike on the glacier